David Rees Snell

 David Rees Snell (born August 20, 1966) is an American actor.
 He is known for his roles as Detective Ronnie Gardocki on the crime drama The Shield, Detective John Burrows in S.W.A.T.
-(2018–present), and Paul in The Beacon (2009).
+(2018–2025), and Paul in The Beacon (2009).

 Career

 Snell was born in Wichita, Kansas.
 He attended the University of Kansas as a theater major.
 He performed mostly on stage before becoming involved in television work.

 Television

 When The Shield was picked up by FX, Snell was initially hired as a non-speaking role.
 He was told the writers had no plans for developing his character, due to his being a last minute addition to an already large cast of actors.
 However, after several episodes, his character was made a permanent member of the tactical unit known as The Strike Team.
 Snell subsequently appeared in almost every episode, with his character garnering a sizable following amongst fans of the show.
 When his screen time expanded during season 5, he became a full-time cast member for the remainder of the series.

 Snell co-starred in the Hallmark TV movie Desolation Canyon (2006) with his fellow Shield cast member Kenny Johnson.
 More recently, he was cast in a recurring role as a terrorist during the fourth and final season of The Unit.
 In recent years, he guest starred on Hawthorne, Numb3rs, Lie to Me, Sons of Anarchy, Last Resort, Criminal Minds, Leverage, and Silicon Valley.